Claudias-maths/JukeBox/README.md

 # JukeBox
 A Python-based Shell script-style audio player.<br>
-Note: The install process has not been rigorously tested.
-Likely much of it will fail at this point.
-Knowledge of python and programming is a requirement to both install and run this currently.
+Note: While the install process has been tested, it is likely unforeseen bugs will appear in this code.
+Having an understanding of python is recommended, although not required.

  ## Installation
 Ensure that all of the following python packages and their dependencies are installed, as well as python 3.9 (or later!).
 The package versions listed here are known to work; however, earlier versions of the packages may also be compatible.